jonaslagoni/asyncapi-quicktype-template/README.md

+# ARCHIVED: I am working on a much better alternative to this called [Modelina](https://github.com/asyncapi/modelina), and therefore have no reason to keep this library maintained.
+Happy to help out with any inqueries for type generation over there: https://github.com/asyncapi/modelina

 # Template to generate type files for the AsyncAPI Generator

 This template generates types based on the desired language specified with the `quicktypeLanguage` parameter.
 This template generates all the defined message payloads.
 To fully use this template it is expected to be generated into a project already setup.